Enemy Mine poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Davidge chooses to accept Jeriba's reluctant partnership for survival, agreeing to a truce and sharing shelter as they realize neither can survive alone., moving from reaction to action.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
-Here, Jeriba dies after giving birth to Zammis, making Davidge promise to raise the child and take Zammis to the Drac homeworld to recite its lineage—a sacred cultural duty., indicates the protagonist at their lowest point.
+Here, Jeriba dies after giving birth to Zammis, making Davidge promise to raise the child and take Zammis to the Drac homeworld to recite its lineage—a sacred cultural duty., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Davidge commits fully to raising Zammis as Jeriba would have wanted, teaching the child its heritage and lineage, synthesizing human and Drac values into a new understanding., demonstrating the transformation achieved throughout the journey.